 People who use adversity for growth “may remain emotionally affected, but their sense of self, views on life, priorities, goals for the future, and their behaviors have been reconfigured in positive ways in light of their experiences” (Joseph, Stephen.
 What Doesn’t Kill Us.
 Basic Books.)

 This is what’s meant by post-traumatic growth and the personal transformation that follows traumatic victimization.

 By the way, victimization doesn’t need to be severe to be felt, and it’s not always at the hands of someone else committing some type of abuse.
-Loss of a relationship or loved one, or even a job, feels like victimization and in fact is.
+Loss of a relationship, loved one, or even a job feels like victimization and, in fact, is.
 Any time you feel emotionally sucker-punched, you have a choice to cave into the victimization or make use of it to regroup and transform.
 Everything that happens to us in life can be used for our personal evolution.